An introduction to just some of the Bohemian F.C. members who swapped the playing fields of Ireland for the killing fields of Europe.

 Lieutenant Sidney Kingston Gore, 1st Battalion Royal West Kent Regiment (killed in action).
 He died after being shot in the head on 28th October 1914 near Neuve Chapelle he was a talented centre-forward who was particularly strong with the ball at his feet.

-Sgt-Major Jocelyn Rowe, 1st Battalion, East Surreys (wounded in action)
+Sgt-Major Jocelyn Rowe, 1st Battalion, East Surreys (wounded in action).
+Rowe was born in Nottingham and had briefly played for Manchester United.

 Company Sgt-Major Alfred J Smith, Army Service Corps, (amatuer Irish international, wounded in action)